What tax loopholes can I use as an owner of a rental property?

 Tax loopholes for rental property owners will vary depending on who owns the property, how the property is owned, other investments, and a host of other factors.
 A legal or tax professional may help you find creative and legal ways to reduce your tax burden, depending on your specific situation.
 For example, refinancing a property can potentially provide some tax breaks.
 Additionally, if a rental property was inherited, there might be other significant tax breaks.

 Some rental property owners are unclear on, or simply not aware of, the rules governing business income, tax deductions, and tax credits.
 As a rental property owner, you may be able to deduct certain expenses, depreciate your property over a period of successive years for tax purposes, and claim losses on your taxes to lower your tax bills.
-We will cover more specific information about potential deductions for rental property owners below.

 What expenses are tax-deductible on my rental property?